So you want to spend some money looking for that ‘unfair advantage’?

 Rear grip has always been a big issue with the Mustang.
 With careful truing and softening the rubber with some oil, I have achieved a decent balance of grip and handling with the tyres that came with the car.
 However, I want to see if simply fitting some Slot.it or NSR tyres would have been an effective shortcut.

 Performance slot car tyres come in various compounds and sizes.
 Getting the right compound for a specific track surface can be a tricky process.
 If you’re racing at a club, ask what other people are using.
-Most of the recent (after 2016) Scalextric GT and BTCC cars have wheels that are the same size and profile as the ‘European standard’ hubs made by Slot.it and NSR.
+Most of the Scalextric GT and BTCC cars first released after 2016 have wheels that are the same size and profile as the ‘European standard’ hubs made by Slot.it and NSR.
 This means that tyres from those brands will fit the Scalextric hubs perfectly.
 For these cars, I like the Slot.it P6 compound tyres for racing on Scalextric Sport track – although I’m starting to experiment with the new NSR ‘RTR’ (ready to race) tyres.
 The benefit of both compounds is that they need very little preparation – you can slip them on the wheels and off you go.

 I ran the Slot.it P6 tyres first.
 These are slightly narrower (9mm vs 10mm) and lower profile (21mm vs 22mm) compared to the Scalextric tyres.
 On the test track, the car felt much ‘tighter’ – in that the rear didn’t step out as much.
 But when it did, the car broke away and I couldn’t save it.
 That meant I was reducing my corner-entry speed in some places.
 As we saw when I softened the Scalextric tyres with oil, more grip can make a car trickier to drive – especially one with a high centre of gravity like the Mustang.
-We solved that in Part 5 by adding some weight to the underpan to lower the CoG.
+We solved that in Part 5 – Fixing Oversteer by adding some weight to the underpan to lower the CoG.
 In a 2-minute run, the Slot.it P6-shod Mustang covered 27 laps and set a best time of 4:21 seconds.
 Not bad…

 With the red NSR RTR tyres fitted, the car was sensational.
 The NSR tyres are the same width (10mm) and lower profile (20.2 vs 22mm) compared to the Scalextric tyres.
-What made the NSR tyres so good was the extra grip combined with more predictable sliding behaviour when I passed the limit of adhesion.
+What made the NSR tyres so good was the extra grip combined with a more predictable sliding behaviour when I passed the limit of adhesion.
 Of course, the lower profile tyre will get the magnet closer to the track rails and give more magnetic downforce, but I’m pretty sure that wasn’t the whole story.
 A 2-minute run gave 29 laps and a best lap of 3.96 seconds.
 And it was a much more predictable drive than with the Slot.its.
 As an off-the-shelf replacement, these NSR RTR tyres definitely get my recommendation.
 That’s a first sub-4 second time for the Mustang and a record 29 laps in two minutes.
 Awesome!

 Building The Monster Mustang